-On January 9, 1991, and as amended on September 13, 2000, and October 16, 2014, the District and Harris County Municipal Utility District No. 104 (District No. 104) entered into an agreement to provide for emergency water supply.
-The cost of the interconnect is the responsibility of each district.
-The charge for service to either district in effect per the most recent contract amendment is 200% of the supplying district's cost of producing water plus its pro-rata share of the well pumpage fee imposed by the North Harris County Regional Water Authority (the "Authority").
-The term of the contract is 40 years.
+The District and Harris County Municipal Utility District No. 104 ("District No. 104") have entered into an agreement to provide for emergency water supply.
+The charge for service to either district in effect per the most recent contract amendment includes a charge for the supplying district's cost of producing water plus any applicable water authority fees.
+The term of the contract extends through 2031.

-On March 10, 1993, and as amended on August 9, 2000, the District and Harris County Water Control and Improvement District No. 99 ("District No. 99") entered into an agreement for emergency water supply.
-The cost of the interconnect was the responsibility of District No. 99.
-The charge for service to either district in effect per the most recent amendment to the contract is \$0.50 per 1,000 gallons of water plus its pro-rata share of the well pumpage fee imposed by the Authority.
-The term of the contract is 40 years.
+The District and Harris County Water Control and Improvement District No. 99 ("District No. 99") have entered into an agreement for emergency water supply.
+The charge for service to either district in effect per the most recent contract amendment includes a charge for the supplying district's cost of producing water plus any applicable water authority fees.
+The term of the contract extends through 2032.

-On June 1, 1995, and as amended on April 10, 1996, October 22, 1997, and July 8, 1998, the District and Harris County Municipal Utility District No. 249 ("District No. 249") entered into an agreement to provide for emergency water supply.
-The cost of the interconnect is the responsibility of District No. 249.
-The charge for service to either district in effect per the most recent amendment to the contract is \$2.20 per 1,000 gallons of water.
-The term of the contract is 40 years.
+The District and Harris County Municipal Utility District No. 249 ("District No. 249") have entered into an agreement to provide water to each other in the event of an emergency.
+The charge for service to either district in effect per the most recent contract amendment includes a charge for the supplying district's cost of producing water plus any applicable water authority fees.
+The term of the contract extends through 2034.